 Science and technology have made lives considerably easier as well as hassle-free.
 They have provided benefits to mankind in every single way and in every single field.
 In the field of healthcare and medicine, technology has been immensely beneficial, one such gain offered is the electric toothbrush, which has changed the way of oral cleaning and maintaining proper oral hygiene.

-As the name implies, an electric toothbrush uses electricity in order to allow for the motion of the bristles in to and fro or rotational manner in order to clean the teeth and gums of debris and germs.
+As the name implies, an electric toothbrush uses electricity in order to allow for the motion of the bristles to and fro or rotational manner in order to clean the teeth and gums of debris and germs.
 The motions of the bristles are brought about using an electric motor or piezoelectric crystals.

 On the basis of speed, electric toothbrushes can be classified as standard power, sonic or ultrasonic toothbrushes.
 Standard toothbrushes operate below 20 Hz, while sonic toothbrushes operate between the ranges of 20 to 20,000 Hz.
 Ultrasonic toothbrushes operate beyond 20,000 Hz.
 These different toothbrushes have different cleaning speeds to ensure that the teeth and the gums are effectively cleaned.

-A variety of options are available in the market today, which makes it difficult to decide the correct electric toothbrush according to our needs.
+A variety of options are available in the market today, which makes it difficult to decide on the correct electric toothbrush according to our needs.
 The dental professionals at Belvedere Family Dentistry can help you with your dental queries as well as your dental ailments with their knowledgeable yet caring staff.

 Uptown Charlotte Dentistry & Orthodontics

 We do our best to make it easy for you to get the beautiful smile you deserve!
 Our office accepts nearly all major insurance plans.
 Even though dental insurance is a private arrangement between you and your company, we will file your claim, handle all the paperwork, and help you get maximum insurance benefits.